Prince Ferfried of Hohenzollern: Marriages and children

 In 1999 he married Maja Synke Meinert (born 8 October 1971).
 They were divorced in early March 2007.

-Ferfried's three marriages were morganatic, although the first marriage to Angela von Morgen in 1968 (sister of Erika von Morgen, wife of Carl-Philip, Prince of Salm-Salm) was to a member of Germany's historical nobility, albeit untitled.

 In the media

-Beginning 8 May 2006 the reality programme Tatjana & Foffi – Cinderella Becomes A Princess was broadcast on television, focusing on Ferfried's former relationship with Tatjana Gsell.
+Beginning 8 May 2006 the reality programme Tatjana & Foffi – Aschenputtel wird Prinzessin ("Cinderella Becomes A Princess") was broadcast on television, focusing on the relationship of Ferfried "Foffi" Hohenzollern and the TV celebrity Tatjana Gsell.
 He appeared on TV Gusto's Royal Dinner, co-hosting alongside Birte Karalus.